SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     both expose the declaration as part of the module's public interface.
     Unlike ``public``,
-    the compiler doesn't allow declarations marked with ``usableFromInline`` to be used by code outside the module, even though the declaration's symbol is exported.
+    the compiler doesn't allow declarations marked with ``usableFromInline`` to be referenced by name in code outside the module, even though the declaration's symbol is exported.
-    However, code outside the module might still be able to interact use the declaration's symbol using runtime behavior.
+    However, code outside the module might still be able to interact with the declaration's symbol using runtime behavior.

     Declarations marked with the ``inlinable`` attribute
     are implicitly usable from inlinable code.